shadows911/baruf/content/post/otp.md

 > ‘I’ll make Goyle do lines, it’ll kill him, he hates writing,’ said
 > Ron happily.
 He lowered his voice to Goyle’s low grunt and, screwing
 > up his face in a look of pained concentration, mimed writing in
-> midair. ‘*I … must … not … look … like … a … baboon’s … backside.*’
+> midair. *‘I … must … not … look … like … a … baboon’s … backside.’*

 > Everyone laughed, but nobody laughed harder than Luna Lovegood.
 She
 > let out a scream of mirth that caused Hedwig to wake up and flap her